Toronto restaurants within a 5 minute walk of St. Andrew Station | Ratings, Reviews & Maps

 5 Star Rating Very nice restaurant for steak fine dinner.
 We made a reservation at 6:45pm two days ago and were seated immediately upon arrival.
 The waitress was very nice, welcoming and helpful.
 We asked for suggestions of red wine to go with our steak dinner.
 She suggested local red wine, which turned out very good.
 We ordered four prime ribs, three medium rare and one medium, and the cooking was just good.
 The meat was very tendered and juicy.
 It was a very nice dinning experience.
 For a bottle of red wine, two appetizers, and four prime rids, we only paid less than $400.
 Highly recommended.

-Terry Lum - a week ago
+Terry Lum - 3 months ago

 Show More